 You can create your own routines according to your particular factorization needs.

-- If you need to create an inner routine within a custom routine jar, right-click the custom routine jar under Create routine from the contextual menu. and select
+- If you have installed the R2021-03 Studio monthly update or a later one provided by Talend and need to create an inner routine within a custom routine jar, right-click the custom routine jar under and select Create routine from the contextual menu.

 In the New routine dialog

 box displayed, fill in the generic properties for the new routine, such as Name, Purpose

 The information you fill in the Description field will appear as a tooltip when your mouse pointer is moved over the routine in the Repository tree view.

 The newly created routine is saved in the Repository tree view.
 The routine editor opens to reveal a model routine which contains a function sample, by default, comprising descriptive text in blue, followed by the corresponding code.Note: We advise you to add detailed description for each function in the routine.
 The description should generally include the input and output parameters you would expect to use, as well as the results returned along with an example.
 This information tends to be useful for collaborative work and the maintenance of the routines.

 Modify or replace the function sample with your own code and press